 Maintaining adequate liquidity is a key strategic objective for the Group and the Group's tolerance for liquidity related risk is defined through its Risk Appetite Statement, the thresholds of which are set at a level to ensure that the Group remains above the regulatory minima at all times.
-The primary measures used by the Group to monitor its liquidity are the LCR and NSFR ratios, which are monitored on a daily and monthly basis, respectively.
+The primary measures used by the Group to monitor its liquidity are the LCR and NSFR ratios, which are monitored with a frequency as described in (d) above.
 The Group also monitors its 'survival horizon' under the ECB's adverse and extreme liquidity shock scenarios, which it calculates on a quarterly basis.
 The Group regularly reviews the key metrics it uses to monitor liquidity risk and, over and above the measures already mentioned, adds or removes metrics as appropriate.